RedisLabs/redislabs-docs/content/ri/memory-optimizations.md

 ### Avoid Dynamic Lua Script

 Refrain from generating dynamic scripts, which can cause your Lua cache to grow and get out of control.
 Memory is consumed as we have scripts loaded.
-The memory consumption are because of the following factors.
+The memory consumption is because of the following factors.

 1. Memory used by the server.lua_scripts dictionary holding original text
 1. memory used internally by Lua to keep the compiled byte-code.